 Other Award Terms.
-Each Initial Award and Annual Award will be granted under our 2020 Equity Incentive Plan (or its successor plan, as applicable) and form of award agreement under such plan.
+Each Initial Award and Annual Award will be granted under our 2020 Equity Incentive Plan (or its successor plan, as applicable) and cover shares of our Class A common stock, and are subject to the terms and conditions of such plan and form of award agreement thereunder.
 These awards will have a maximum term to expiration of ten years from their grant and a per share exercise price equal to 100% of the fair market value of a share of our common stock on the award's grant date.

-2022 Compensation
+2023 Compensation

 Directors who are also our employees receive no additional compensation for their service as directors.
-Omid Farokhzad, M.D., our Chief Executive Officer and President, was an employee director during 2022.
+Omid Farokhzad, M.D., our Chief Executive Officer, was an employee director during 2023.
 See the section titled "Executive Compensation" for additional information about Dr. Farokhzad's compensation.

-The following table presents the total compensation each of our non-employee directors received during the year ended December 31, 2022.
-Other than as set forth in the table, we did not pay any compensation, make any equity awards or non-equity awards to or pay any other compensation to any of our non-employee directors in 2022.
+The following table presents the total compensation each of our non-employee directors received during the year ended December 31, 2023.
+Other than as set forth in the table, we did not pay any compensation, make any equity awards or non-equity awards to or pay any other compensation to any of our non-employee directors in 2023.